apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Indian police arrest 3 in rape of Brazilian tourist on motorcycle trip**
+**Blue Origin is getting serious about developing a human spacecraft**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/03/04/india-rape-brazilian-tourist-jharkhand/).
+You can read more about it [here](https://arstechnica.com/space/2024/03/blue-origin-staffing-up-to-build-a-human-spacecraft/).

 ## Requirements
 - Python 3.8